Five Element Acupuncture:

 EARTH

 The Earth Element is associated with late summer or the harvest season and is associated with the emotion of sympathy.
-The Earth Element controls the stomach and spleen - our organs of digestion.
-When out of balance, digestive problems can arise or an excess of worrying.
+The Earth Element controls the stomach and spleen — our organs of digestion.
+When out of balance, digestive problems can arise or an excess of worrying, affecting the five elements of health.

 METAL

 The Metal Element is connected with autumn.
-Metal controls the lungs and large intestines and when out of balance symptoms such as digestive issues or upper respiratory infections can result.
-Grief is associated with the Metal Element.
+Metal controls the lungs and large intestines, and when out of balance, symptoms such as digestive issues or upper respiratory infections can result.
+Grief is associated with the Metal Element, emphasizing the emotional aspects of health.

 WATER

 The Water Element is the element of winter and is associated with the emotion of fear.
 This is the storehouse of our vital essence.
 When the kidneys are depleted, we can feel fatigue, lethargy, and a lack of vitality.
-This is the most yin or inward energy of the year.
+This is the most yin or inward energy of the year, highlighting the need for a balanced five element approach in element acupuncture.

 Client testimonials